-COUN 5333 Individual Intelligence Testing in Couns
+COUN 5333 Individual Intelligence Testing in Counseling

-This course provides an overview of the use of a variety of standardized intelligence tests with an the emphasis of validity, reliability, administration, history, interpretation issues surrounding the use of this branch of counseling assessment.
+This course provides an overview of the use of a variety of standardized intelligence tests with an the emphasis of administration, history, validity, reliability, interpretation issues surrounding the use of this branch of counseling assessment.
 Instructor consent required.